-The Company maintains the REX 2015 Incentive Plan, approved by its shareholders, which reserves a total of 550,000 shares of common stock for issuance pursuant to its terms.
+The Company maintains the REX 2015 Incentive Plan, approved by its shareholders, which reserves a total of 1,650,000 shares of common stock for issuance pursuant to its terms.
 The plan provides for the granting of shares of stock, including options to purchase shares of common stock, stock appreciation rights tied to the value of common stock, restricted stock, and restricted stock unit awards to eligible employees, non-employee directors and consultants.
-Since plan inception, the Company has only granted restricted stock awards.
+Until the current year, the Company had only granted restricted stock awards.
+In May 2022, the Company issued restricted stock units to certain officers of the Company which vest based on the Company's Total Shareholder Return (TSR) compared to the TSRs of companies that comprise the Russell 2000 Index over a three year performance period.
 The Company measures share-based compensation grants at fair value on the grant date, adjusted for estimated forfeitures.
 The Company records noncash compensation expense related to liability and equity awards in its consolidated financial statements over the requisite service period on a straight-line basis.
-At April 30, 2022, 471,027 shares remain available for issuance under the Plan.
-As a component of their compensation, restricted stock has been granted to directors at the closing market price of REX common stock on the grant date.
-In addition, one third of executives' incentive compensation is payable by an award of restricted stock based on the then closing market price of REX common stock on the grant date will be June 15th, or the next business day if June 15th is not a business day, for all grants of restricted stock.
+At July 31, 2022, 1,342,392 shares remain available for issuance under the Plan.